vv173/MultiStageDocker/README.md

-### dockerizing-nodejs-with-multistage is a sample project that demonstrates how to use multi-stage builds in Docker to create optimized and smaller Docker images.
+#### dockerizing-nodejs-with-multistage is a sample project that demonstrates how to use multi-stage builds in Docker to create optimized and smaller Docker images.
 This project uses Node.js to create a simple web application and package it into a Docker image.
+That project also shows how to build docker images from scratch.

 ***Prerequisites***